 Tip: The eccentric and informative Hendrik Jünemann in the entertaining guise of a 130 year old god fearing Monk Eusebius , offers visitors a guided tour of Bautzen which start at the Restaurant Mönchshof.
 More details of Hendrik’s tours can be found here.

-That was our 2 days in Bautzen!
+That was our guide to the best things to do in Bautzen!
 I hope you find the tips useful and informative.
 If you do have any questions or feedback, please leave a note in the comments below.
 If you need any further tips for your trip to Germany, have a look at my comprehensive range of article and Germany guides.
 Thanks for reading and your continued support of the blog!

 Our stay in Bautzen was possible thanks to the support of the Saxony Tourism Board who invited us to discover some of the region’s lesser known cities: Meissen, Görlitz and Bautzen.
 I’d like to take the opportunity to let you know that while my trip was supported by the tourism board, the article and all the views represented here are entirely mine.
 Thank you for reading.